Degri95/bikesharing/README.md

 Analyzing NYC Citibike data from August 2019 with Tableau.

 ## Overview
 The purpose of this project is explore and visualize bikeshare data from Citibike in NYC.
-The visualizations will be shown to investors to convice them that a bike-sharing program in Des Moines, Iowa is viable and sustainable.
+The visualizations will be shown to investors to convince them that a bike-sharing program in Des Moines, Iowa is viable and sustainable.

 [Data available here](https://s3.amazonaws.com/tripdata/201908-citibike-tripdata.csv.zip)